threefoldtech/jumpscale_lib/docs/Howto/how_to_write_cuisine_module.md

 ```
 !!!
-title = "How To Write Cuisine Module"
+title = "How To Write Prefab Module"
 date = "2017-04-08"
 tags = ["howto"]
 ```